Kristina01111000/WordPressTheme/README.md

 # WordPressTheme

-uses jquery and bootstrap

 from the udemy class

-using xampp and bitnami, class uses mamp
+using xampp and bitnami for wordpress, class uses mamp

 blank theme at underscores.me
 	 - much easier than writing it all out, can be edited easily